-RAT-SAR is a 501(c)(3) specialized search, rescue, and training organization incorporated under the laws of the State of Alabama.
-RAT-SAR is founded on the Mountain Rescue / Alpine principles of self-sufficient, mobile teams trained to operate on-trail or off-trail in remote wilderness, mountainous, high angle, subterranean and other austere environments.
+RAT-SAR is considered a technical search team and founded on the Mountain Rescue / Alpine principles of self-sufficient, mobile teams trained to operate for extended periods of time in remote wilderness, mountainous, high angle, subterranean and other austere environments.

 - Wilderness Land Search